Skip to content

 Image: Veterans parade through the Ypres (Menin Gate) Memorial to mark ANZAC Day, 2022 (© The Last Post Association)

-25 April is ANZAC Day.
+25 April each year is ANZAC Day.

 It is one of the most important dates in the national calendars of Australia and New Zealand.

-25 April marks the start of the Gallipoli Campaign 1915.
+25 April marks the start of the Gallipoli Campaign in 1915.
 It was the first major action fought by Australia and New Zealand during the First World War.

 ANZAC Day was first marked in April 1916 on the first anniversary of Gallipoli.
 It has been observed every April 25 ever since and has grown to encompass remembrance of all Australian and New Zealand victims of war.